46 Peruvian Slang Words That’ll Help You Fit in With the Locals

 No me gustan los chibolos.
 (I don’t like kids.)

-Spanish has many words for “friend,” and this is yet another!
+Spanish has many words for “friend,” and this is another one that’s used in Peru.

 Voy a ir al cine con mi choche.
 (I’m going to go to the movies with my friend.)

-Use this one when you want to talk about someone who looks or acts like they are rich.
+Use this one to talk about someone who looks or acts like they’re rich.

 Todos los pitucos viven en ese barrio.
 (All the rich people live in that neighborhood.)